rosesilver/ArkLib/References.md

 # References

-This file contains paper references that inform the development of ZKLib.
+This file contains paper references that inform the development of ArkLib.

-**TODO:** give a comparison of ZKLib's notion of $$\mathcal{F}$$-IOR with existing definitions in the literature
+**TODO:** give a comparison of ArkLib's notion of $$\mathcal{F}$$-IOR with existing definitions in the literature

 Some sources:
 - Original IOP paper [BCS16]